kawaa/RichImportTsv/README.md

 hbase org.apache.hadoop.hbase.io.hfile.HFile -v -p -f richoutput/cf/a3caf62794f44eb6b3d99c083faa65da
 ```

-## SeparatorInputFormat
+### SeparatorInputFormat

 RichImportTsv internally uses SeparatorInputFormat in order to read records separated by any separator (not only new line as TextInputFormat does).
 It is based on implementation code and description presented at http://blog.rguha.net/?p=293.
-We extended the code by adding paramters to specify separator and caluclating the progress of reading.
+We extended the code by adding paramter (i.e. record.separator) to specify a separator and caluclating the progress of reading.

-### Quick Example
+#### Quick Example

 ```
 hadoop jar RichImportTsv-1.0.jar pl.ceon.research.richimporttsv.jobs.mapreduce.TextLiner -libjars RichImportTsv-1.0.jar,/usr/lib/hbase/hbase.jar -Drecord.separator=# richinput/hash_dot.dat textliner-output/